syncfusion-content/uwp-docs/uwp/Radial-Slider/Appearance-and-Styling.md

 ### Label Radius Factor

-LabelRadiusFactor property decides the radius of the labels from the total radius available to render the SfRadialSlider.
+LabelRadiusFactor property decides the radius of the labels from the total radius available to render the UWP Radial or Circular Slider.

 ![Concepts--and-Features_img12](Concepts--and-Features_images/Concepts--and-Features_img12.png)